Forcing a unique minimum spanning tree and a unique shortest path: Forcing a unique shortest path

 Finally, we observe that the problem can be solved in linear time on graphs of bounded treewidth.
 Since it is not necessary to discuss what treewidth is in the proof, we omit its definition in this paper (see e.g.~\cite[Chapter 7]{CyganFKLMPPS15}).
 We observe that \shortexcsssp{} is reduced to one for evaluating a monadic second-order ($\MSO_2$) formula, and thus, by Courcelle's theorem~\cite{CourcelleM93,ArnborgLS91} and Bodlaender's algorithm~\cite{Bodlaender96}, it can be solved in linear time on graphs of bounded treewidth. \begin{theorem} Let $G$ be a directed graph with two specified vertices $s$ and $t$ such that the underlying graph of $G$ has bounded treewidth.
 Then, a minimum anti-forcing set $S$ for shortest $s$-$t$ paths on $G$ can be computed in linear time. \end{theorem} \begin{proof} Due to \cref{obs:shortest-path-dag}, it is sufficient to compute, for directed acyclic graph $G'$, a minimum edge set $S$ such that $G'-S$ has a unique $s$-$t$ path.
 We express this condition by an $\MSO_2$-formula over directed graphs with two constant vertices $s$ and $t$.
 In $\MSO_2$ logic, we can quantify edges, vertices, vertex sets, and edge sets, and we can use the standard (logical) connectives `$=$', `$\land$', `$\lnot$', and so on~(for a more formal definition, see e.g., ~\cite{CyganFKLMPPS15}).
-For edge variable $e=(u,v)$, we use $\lhead(e)$ and $\ltail(e)$ that are functions returning $v$ and $u$, respectively.
+For edge variable $e=(u,v)$, we use $\lhead(e)$ and $\ltail(e)$ that are functions returning $v$ and $u$, respectively\footnote{Formally, we should encode these functions as a relation like $\lhead(e,v)$ and $\ltail(e,u)$.
+However, for simplicity, we use the function notation here, and it is easy to translate to the formal relation-based notation.}.

 We use $\exists!
 X\; \phi(X)$ as an abbreviation for $\exists X\; \forall Y\; [X=Y \leftrightarrow \phi(Y)]$.
 Note that $\exists!
 X\; \phi(X)$ is uniqueness quantification, that is, it can be interpreted as meaning ``there is exactly one $X$ such that $\phi(X)$''.
 Now, we consider the following $\MSO_2$ formula\footnote{We use abbreviated notations such as $\subseteq$, $\cap$, $=\varnothing$, $\forall x \in X \phi(X)$, but these are interpreted in the standard way and can be defined in $\MSO_2$ logic.}